Director Internal Audit: Level 3 (Harare)

 - Manage execution of external audit plan and ensure audit recommendations are implemented.

-- Provide guidance on formulation and implementation of governanble issues in the organization.
+- Provide guidance on formulation and implementation of governance issues in the organization.

 - Ensure reliability of all information systems of the Authority.